 This on a whirlwind weekend trip to Athens, one I’d tightly scheduled to allow myself to see as much of the city as possible in just 48 hours.
 Thankfully, having started that first morning with an intensive, exhausting and absolutely fascinating walking tour with Alternative Athens (see my earlier post for the full story), I’d already seen a huge amount of the city, delving through the overlapping layers of history, architecture and influences that coexist within Athens and spotting everything from ancient ruins in the Metro to incredible street art in the maze-like Ottoman district of Psirri.

 Relishing the feeling of warm sun and cool breeze on my bare arms in early February, I lingered as long as possible in the Acropolis, soaking up the gentle peace and wondering at the overwhelming ancientness of the place.
-Inhabited as far back as the fourth millennium BC, the Acropolis of Athens has seen centuries of life, while the most significant buildings – including the Parthenon – date from the fifth century BC and are still standing over two and a half thousand years later.
+Inhabited as far back as the fourth millennium BC, the Acropolis of Athens has seen centuries of life and is one of the most important historical sites of Europe.
+While the most significant buildings – including the Parthenon – date from the fifth century BC and are still standing over two and a half thousand years later.
 Wanting to learn more about it’s history, I eventually tore myself away from the Acropolis in search of answers, which I found just down the road at the beautifully designed New Acropolis Museum (theacropolismuseum.gr).
-Outside, it’s a sleek modern building, all sharp angles and glass, with the top level askew to sit in line with the Parthenon above it, and glass floors giving glimpses of the archaeological site the museum stands on.
+Outside, it’s a sleek modern building, all sharp angles and glass, with the top-level askew to sit in line with the Parthenon above it, and glass floors giving glimpses of the archaeological site the museum stands on.
 Inside, the enormous open spaces of the museum are full of history.
-The Gallery of the Slopes of the Acropolis and the Archaic Gallery (a wonderland of cream coloured sculptures from the Archaic period) were full of incredible collections, piecing together something of the history of the Acropolis, but the highlight of the museum lay in the top floor Parthenon Gallery, which I reached just as the orange-red light of a spectacular sunset was streaming through the floor-to-ceiling windows.
+The Gallery of the Slopes of the Acropolis and the Archaic Gallery (a wonderland of cream coloured sculptures from the Archaic period) were full of incredible collections, piecing together something of the history of the Acropolis, but the highlight of the museum lay in the top-floor Parthenon Gallery, which I reached just as the orange-red light of a spectacular sunset was streaming through the floor-to-ceiling windows.

 General view of the Archaic Gallery © Acropolis Museum.
 Photo Nikos Daniilidis